mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/git-ls-remote.md

 - Show only tags references in the default remote repository `git ls-remote --tags`

-- Show all references from a remote repository based on name or url `git ls-remote {{repository_url}}`
+- Show all references from a remote repository based on name or URL `git ls-remote {{repository_url}}`

 - Show references from a remote repository filtered by a pattern